soheil-zz/xibloader/README.md

 ### Using Helper View Controllers

-Optionally, you can extend one of the provided view controllers: `XIBLoaderViewController` or `XIBLoaderTableViewController` to fully automate the loading of the XIB files.
+Optionally, you can extend one of the provided view controllers under `OptionalHelpers` dir: `XIBLoaderViewController` or `XIBLoaderTableViewController` to fully automate the loading of the XIB files.